Subodh Kumar Jaiswal

-Subodh Kumar Jaiswal (born 22 September 1962) is an Indian police officer who is currently serving as the director of Central Bureau of Investigation (CBI).
+Subodh Kumar Jaiswal (born 22 September 1962) is an Indian police officer who served as the director of Central Bureau of Investigation (CBI).
 He is a 1985 batch Indian Police Service (IPS) officer and former Director General of Police, Maharashtra.
 He was previously the police commissioner of Mumbai, the largest city in India and the seventh most populous city in the world.
 Jaiswal was with the Research and Analysis Wing (R&AW), India's external intelligence agency for nine years, during which he served as the additional secretary of R&AW for three years.
 Jaiswal has also served in Intelligence Bureau and Maharashtra ATS Chief.
 He was the head of the Central Industrial Security Force.
 Jaiswal's career began in 1985 as a trainee officer in Aurangabad, where he was subsequently assigned the full posting as the Assistant Commissioner of Police.

+Experience

+Mr. Jaiswal is a retired Indian Police Service officer borne on the strength of Maharashtra cadre.
+He began his journey in the Indian Police in 1985.
+In a career spanning 38 years, he had held critical appointments in organizations of the Government of India / Maharashtra State.
+These included leadership appointments as Commissioner of Police, Mumbai; Director General of Police, Maharashtra State; Director General, CISF and Director of the Central Bureau of Investigation (CBI).
+In his appointment as Director CBI, he was also the head of the National Central Bureau – INTERPOL India.
+His command responsibilities entailed managing large / specialized organizations having diverse functional responsibilities and cultural ethos.

+Mr. Jaiswal has served on diplomatic assignments overseas and has represented the country in bilateral/Multilateral fora as leader and a member of delegations.
+He has acquired a deep understanding of international relations and has been known to effectively navigate complex challenges having national and international ramifications.

+He has worked extensively in tribal areas of Maharashtra and has collaborated with community and civil society leaders for enhancing outreach of public welfare initiatives.